lucasm39/marcellisite/_posts/November 2014/29-11-2014-bittypage.markdown

 `{% endfor %}`
 {% endraw %}

-Which is actually a pretty elegant solution, but it has some problems.
-For one, every time I put a new photo in, I would have to come and increase the counter manually.
-There is also no way to for me to include a little blurb underneath each photo.
+This is actually a pretty elegant solution, but it has some problems.
+For one, every time I would want put a new photo in, I'd  have to increase the counter manually each time.
+This would also not allow me to include my genius little blurb underneath each photo.

-I knew that Jekyll wouldn't give me anything like this out of the box, so it'd have to be some sort of plugin.
-I knew that I couldn't be the only person who wants something like this, so I did a google search and found [this](https://github.com/sillylogger/jekyll-directory/blob/master/_plugins/directory_tag.rb).
+I knew that Jekyll wouldn't give me anything like this out of the box, so this would have to be done through some sort of plugin.
+I *also* knew that I couldn't be the only person who had ever wanted something like this, a suspicion that a quick Google search [confirmed](https://github.com/sillylogger/jekyll-directory/blob/master/_plugins/directory_tag.rb).

 This plugin generates a directory list according to the sames rules as `ls` on unix systems.
 I realized that by naming my pictures what I want the blurb to be, I could append it underneath using the `slug` attribute it creates for me.
-However, the files would be listed in alphabetical order, when what I wanted was chronological order, with the newest at the top.
+However, the files would be listed in alphabetical order.
+I wanted Bitty's photos displayed in chronological order, with the newest at the top.

 It was almost perfect!
 I just added one little line of code:

 `slug.gsub!(/\d+/, '')`

-This removed any numbers from the slug, which means I could prepend numbers to my filenames to make them showup in the order I wanted.
+This removed any numbers from `slug`, which means I could prepend numbers to my filenames to make them showup in the order I wanted.
 I chose to prepend them with 3 digits, effectivley giving me 899 photos on the page before I have to figure out a better way.

-Once I did that, it was a simple matter of writing a little for loop like so:
+Once I did that, all that was left was simply writing a for loop like so:

 {% raw %}
 `<div class="img-center">` <br>